 - Teachers will adapt planning in order to meet the needs of all the learners in class. - Use questioning throughout a lesson to assess and review learning in order to challenge and support all learners.
-If necessary, adapt a lesson to meet all learners' needs. - Use and value children's own self/peer assessments in order to assist planning and future differentiation. - Judge the pupils' understanding with accuracy and use this to inform future learning opportunities/planning: through use of success criteria, self and peer assessment, questioning, prior knowledge assessments as well as subject specific assessment procedures. - Be able to identify where a pupil is and provide necessary stimulus to ensure that pupil recognises and accepts the next stage of learning. - Assess pupils' understanding by use of the pupil assessment grids, APP grids and the Fierte Assessment framework.
+If necessary, adapt a lesson to meet all learners' needs. - Use and value children's own self/peer assessments in order to assist planning and future differentiation. - Judge the pupils' understanding with accuracy and use this to inform future learning opportunities/planning: through use of success criteria, self and peer assessment, questioning, prior knowledge assessments as well as subject specific assessment procedures. - Be able to identify where a pupil is, and provide necessary stimulus to ensure that pupil recognises and accepts the next stage of learning. - Assess pupils' understanding by use of the assessment grids for each lesson / unit.